Lamu in Monsoon Season: Why June Through October Has a Magic the Dry Season Misses

 Light, modest clothing.
 Lamu is a conservative Muslim island — cover shoulders and knees in town (both genders).
 Swimwear is fine on Shela Beach but not in the Old Town streets.

 A light rain jacket or a quick-dry layer handles the afternoon showers.
-Waterproof sandals or shoes are useful — the alleys can flood briefly during heavy rain.
-But you don't need heavy rain gear.
+Waterproof sandals or shoes earn their place — the alleys can flood briefly during heavy rain.
+Heavy rain gear stays in the bag, though.
 This isn't UK drizzle — it's tropical bursts followed by sunshine.

 The Dhow Sailing Advantage

 The Kusi monsoon wind is actually ideal for traditional dhow sailing.
-These boats were built for monsoon conditions — they've been sailing the Indian Ocean using monsoon winds for a thousand years.
-A half-day sailing trip (3,000-5,000 KES) with snorkeling stops and fresh seafood grilled on a sandbank is still perfectly viable in July-October, just with more wind in the sails.
+These boats were built for monsoon conditions — they've sailed the Indian Ocean on monsoon winds for a thousand years.
+A half-day sailing trip (3,000-5,000 KES) with snorkeling stops and fresh seafood grilled on a sandbank stays perfectly viable in July-October, just with more wind in the sails.

-The sunset cruises in monsoon season are dramatic — the wind pushes you along at a satisfying clip, and the sky performance is leagues beyond a clear-sky sunset.
+The sunset cruises in monsoon season run dramatic — the wind pushes you along at a satisfying clip, and the sky performance leaves a clear-sky sunset far behind.

 The Food

-Lamu's food doesn't change with the season, and that's fine because it's excellent year-round.
+Lamu's food doesn't change with the season, and that's fine, because it's excellent year-round.
 Swahili fish curry with coconut rice and chapati at a local restaurant: 400-600 KES.
 Fresh lobster and crab from the fishermen: surprisingly affordable.
-The spiced Lamu coffee — cardamom, ginger, sometimes cloves — is the best way to start a monsoon morning.
+The spiced Lamu coffee — cardamom, ginger, sometimes cloves — is the finest way to start a monsoon morning.

 The Lamu food scene is small but focused.
 A few waterfront restaurants, several local spots in the back alleys, and the guesthouses that serve home-cooked Swahili meals.
 Don't miss the Lamu-style biryani — it's different from Indian biryani, with more coconut and a sweeter spice profile.